Do I Need to Wear Compression Stockings After My Vein Procedure?

 Compression stockings are often used as part of a conservative treatment plan for varicose veins.
 They improve circulation, reduce fatigue, and ease swelling in the feet and ankles.
 Although compression stockings help control the symptoms associated with varicose veins, they won’t make diseased veins go away.
 Only varicose treatments like sclerotherapy or endovenous laser therapy (EVLT) can eliminate varicose veins permanently.

 Even if you have never worn compression stockings to reduce your varicose vein symptoms, your doctor might recommend using them for a short time after your vein treatment.
-The same benefits compression provides as part of a treatment plan can help reduce your post-treatment symptoms.
+The same benefits that compression provides as part of a treatment plan can help reduce your post-treatment symptoms.

 How Do Compression Stockings Work?